Blue Heelers season 5

 The fifth season of the Australian police-drama Blue Heelers premiered on the Seven Network on 24 February 1998 and aired on Wednesday nights at 8:30 PM.
 The 41-episode season concluded 25 November 1998.
 The 41-episode fifth season saw the show move to Wednesday nights at 8:30 PM, making way for All Saints on Tuesdays at 8.30 PM.
-Ratings dipped, but finished still finished the number 2 show for the year with 2,240,000 in the five cities.

 Casting

-Main cast for this season consisted of: